 Your New Address

-Please feel free to contact me by phone if you have any questions at (enter a phone number where your landlord can reach you).
+I have included a copy of my official military orders for your records.
+Please feel free to contact me by phone if you have any questions at [Your Phone Number].